 Use Social Media

 Social media is an effective and low-cost way to reach new people.
 Choose your favourite social media platforms – you will find it easier to post regularly to the ones you are most comfortable with.
 For travel, Instagram and Facebook are good starting points.
 If you are focusing on Corporate Travel, you might find LinkedIn is more useful for you.
 Create your business account and business page and post regularly.
 Travel topics are great to post about because there are lots of attractive images to share.
 It’s also great to post – and encourage your customers to post – good reviews.
-You can find more social media tips on our blog.

 Build Relationships with Other Local Businesses

 Social media is also a great place to reach out to other local businesses and explore the potential to help support others in your local business community.
 Get talking to the people in your local high street – take along some business cards and leaflets and see if they will put them on their noticeboard or share them with their customers.
-We can help you with marketing materials, such as professionally branded posters to put up in shop windows or perhaps the local Scout hut, nursery or sports centre.
+We can help you with marketing materials, such as professionally branded posters to put up in shop windows or perhaps the local post office, nursery or sports centre.

 Advertising doesn’t have to be expensive.
 What opportunities are there for you to put an ad in the local school magazine, or the local newspaper?
 Our business development team can help you get the messaging right and through our ‘Brand Centre’, you’ll be able download and print ready-made adverts – all you need to do is add your own personal details.
 Not sure where to advertise?
 No problem!
 We’ll give you advice and guidance about that too!